olivierphi/pymessagebus/README.md

 - the `add_handler(message_class, handler)` method will raise a `api.CommandHandlerAlreadyRegisteredForAType` exception if one tries to register a handler for a class of message for which another handler has already been registered before.
 - the `handle(message)` method returns a single result rather than a list of result (as we can - and must - have only one single handler for a given message class).
 If no handler has been registered for this message class, a `api.CommandHandlerNotFound` exception is raised.
+- the `remove_handler(message_class: type) -> bool` only takes a single argument.

 ##### Additional options for the CommandBus

 The CommandBus constructor have additional options that you can use to customise its behaviour:

 - `allow_result`: it's possible to be stricter about the implementation of the CommandBus pattern, by using the `allow_result=True` named parameter when the class is instanciated (the default value being `False`).
   In that case the result of the `handle(message)` will always be `None`.
 By doing this one can follow a more pure version of the design pattern. (and access the result of the Command handling via the application repositories, though a pre-generated id attached to the message for example)
 - `locking`: by default the CommandBus will raise a `api.CommandBusAlreadyProcessingAMessage` exception if a message is sent to it while another message is still processed (which can happen if one of the Command Handlers sends a message to the bus).
   You can disable this behaviour by setting the named argument `locking=False` (the default value being `True`).

 #### Middlewares